MarioDanielPanuco/rusty_timer/Readme.md

 This project is still a work in progress, but the basic functionality works.

 ## Current Working Features
-* Functions as a stopwatch (currently accurate to the micro-second (thousandth of a second))
+* Functions as a stopwatch (currently accurate to the nano-second
 * Clears terminal before printing the updated time
 * Parses command line properly
-* Linux Support

 ## Project Goals
 * Accuracy